xyfJASON/ctrlora/README.md

 - `--multigen20m`: Set this flag to use MultiGen-20M.
 - `--dataroot`: Path to the MultiGen-20M dataset, e.g., `./data/MultiGen-20M`.
 - `--task`: Task to test on.
 Choices: `{'hed', 'canny', 'seg', 'depth', 'normal', 'openpose', 'hedsketch', 'bbox', 'outpainting', 'inpainting', 'blur', 'grayscale'}`.

-Arguments related to COCO dataset:

-- `--coco`: Set this flag to use COCO.
-- `--dataroot`: Path to the COCO dataset, e.g., `./data/coco`.
-- `--task`: Task to test on.
-Choices: `{'jpeg', 'palette', 'depth', 'inpainting', 'blur', 'grayscale'}`.

 Arguments related to model: